ruthmatieu/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ `.forEach`iterates over a list of data and passes back an item and index while `.map` returns a new array of elements while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?

+A function is a piece of code that performs one task and does it well.
+A method is a property of an object that is a function.

 3. What is closure?